gorootde/silverbullet-collection/README.md

 - [due-date](./templates/Snippets/Duedate.md) Inserts a due date that is used to set the deadline date for a task

+### Widgets
+Widgets that can be used as page headers.
+- [banner](./templates/Widgets/Banner.md) Displays a banner image on top of a page.

 ## Styles
 Custom stylings.